PeterRusznak/hashnode/cknh7evks00cu2ks1a64o58ug.md

     }
 }```

 The second contract is `Dai.sol.` It is only necessary for testing.
 On the Ethereum Mainnet we would use the _real_  [DAI](https://www.coinbase.com/price/dai).
 But on our local test networks like the built-in Hardhat Network or Ganache we need to create our own.
+This is an [ERC20 Token](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
+The main difference between fungible tokens like this and cryptocurrencies is that cryptocurrencies have their own blockchain while tokens are built on top of an existing blockchain.
+For example, ETH is a cryptocurrency built on the Ethereum blockchain, but anyone can create their own token on Ethereum to represent a new kind of asset.
 Below the full code:
 ```solidity
 pragma solidity ^0.8.0;